fabien/backbone-brace/README.md

 Additionally, Brace composes the initialize() methods on all objects, and defaults and validate() on models.

-All other name clashes fail violently and forcefully *at class declaration time* (not at instance construction time).
+All other name clashes between mixins fail violently and forcefully *at class declaration time* (not at instance construction time).